Shavasana, Savasana or Corpse Pose is an asana where Shava – Corpse; Asana – Pose; and Pronounced as – Shuh-vah-sana; Sanskrit: शवासन

 2. Close your eyes.

-3. Place your legs such that they are comfortably apart.
+3. Place your legs such that they are comfortably apart (hip-width apart).
 Make sure your legs relax completely and your toes are facing sidewards.

 4. Your arms must be placed along your body and slightly apart, leaving your palms open and facing upwards.

-6. Breathe slowly, yet deeply.
+6. Breathe slowly yet deeply.
 This will impart complete relaxation.
 As you breathe in, your body will be energized, and as you breathe out, your body will calm down.
 Focus on yourself and your body, forgetting all other tasks.
 Let go and surrender!
 But make sure you don’t doze off.
+As your breathing becomes slow, deep, and smooth, you can begin to let your inhalation and exhalation happen more naturally and without restriction.
+As you let go of your conscious breathing, your mind will start to settle and gain mental clarity.

 7. In about 10 to 12 minutes, when your body feels relaxed and refreshed, roll to one side, keeping your eyes closed.
-Stay in the position for a minute, until you sit up in Sukhasana.
+Stay in the position for about 7 to 10 minutes or longer if you feel the desire until you sit up in Sukhasana.

 Precautions Or Contraindications Of Shavasana